pjf/okc-archive/README.md

         username=your_username
         password=your_password

-2. Run `./archive URL_TO_CONVERSATION > somefile.txt`
+2. Run `./archive URL_TO_CONVERSATION`

-3. Celebrate! `somefile.txt` now has your conversation inside it.
+3. Celebrate!
+The `messages/` directory will have a file with your conversation it!
+It will be named after the user you're talking to, and contain the thread ID from the URL.

 ## Future

-It sure would be lovely if this would auto-name output files (eg: username.thread_id), and even better if it auto-detected all your conversations and archived them automatically.
+This would be even better if it auto-detected all your conversations and archived them automatically.

 ## Dependencies